buhowski/react-typescript/public/text-data/games/Cossacks/CossacksEN.md

 The core concept of my idea lies in combining real historical events of the Ukrainian Cossacks with Slavic myths and the mysticism from Mykola Gogol's literary works.

-To visualize my vision for the game's depiction, imagine taking the Zaporozhian Cossacks and merging their graphic style with video examples from the slider, but with our own unique theme.
-All of this — combined with a melancholy dark atmosphere of a forgotten era, mysticism, and personal drama.
-The result will be a game that brings to life the history of the Ukrainian Cossacks and the Zaporozhian Sich.
+To understand my vision for the game world, you need to take Cossacks and combine their visual style with the video examples in the slider, but with our own theme.
+The result will be a game that will bring to life the history of Ukrainian Cossacks and the Zaporozhian Sich.

 My goal is to popularize a new vision of that period and showcase various Cossack figures in a fresh style.
 This means frankly depicting the full essence of that era — bloody battles, cruelty, betrayal, untold legends, and explicit scenes.
 Also, to feature the renowned combat dance "hopak," humor, and boundless landscapes that haven't been explored in games yet.